Keeping the Workplace Safe with Vinyl Tape

 Safety tape creates a bright visual barrier between personnel and hazards.
 More than one color barricade tape can be used to indicate different types of hazards, and the space can be marked with different widths and thicknesses.

-Vinyl tapes are also useful for marking safe aisles and pathways through a facility.
+Vinyl tapes are also useful for marking safe aisles and pathways through a facility, especially for environments where social distancing is required for regular operation.
 Clearly marked pathways guide workers through a busy workplace and separate pedestrians from heavy machinery such as forklifts and other vehicles, mitigating the risks of collisions or other accidents.
 These bright markings also fulfill OSHA requirements by guaranteeing the required width of an aisle isn’t blocked by pallets or boxes.

 While yellow is the traditional color to mark paths, a facility may find it more useful to mark different paths in different colors to communicate their purpose.
 For example, pedestrian paths could be marked in yellow while lift truck paths are marked in red.